thecodexhub/covid-app/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-## If you like this repository then kindly give it a star ⭐
+### If you like this repository, kindly give it a star ⭐